 - Network engineers

 - Practical testing that validates their knowledge and hands-on skills

 In response to this industry-wide need, GIAC developed CyberLive - hands-on, real-world practical testing.

 CyberLive testing creates a lab environment where cyber practitioners prove their knowledge, understanding, and skill using:

 Candidates are asked practical questions that require performance of real-world-like tasks that mimic specialized job roles.

 - 1 proctored exam

-GIAC reserves the right to change the specifications for each certification without notice.
-Based on a scientific passing point study, the passing point for the GCIA exam has been determined to be 67% for all candidates receiving access to their certification attempts on or after August 2nd, 2012.
-To verify the format of your current certification attempt, please read the Certification Information found in your portal account at https://exams.giac.org/pages/attempts.
+Note: GIAC reserves the right to change the specifications for each certification without notice.
+Based on a scientific passing point study, the passing point for the GCIA exam has been determined to be 68% for all candidates receiving access to their certification attempts on or after August 19, 2019.
+To verify the format and passing point of your specific certification attempt, read the Certification Information found in your account at https://exams.giac.org/pages/attempts.

 Exam Certification Objectives & Outcome Statements